 We want to help people move closer to the job market by helping them feel more confident and in control of their money, by helping them get on-line and by giving them the tools to be able to look for work.

-- 366 will feel more confident and in control of their day to day money
+- 339 feel more confident and in control of their day-to-day money

 How do I access New Horizons?